feelings

 Don’t Let Your Feelings Become Infected

 We’ve all heard the message that it’s better to hold your feelings in than to show them.
 It’s often so subtle that we don’t even know the message is being sent.
 You could even say that it’s adaptive.
-This is especially true at work where we don’t show our emotional buildup to avoid being seen as weak.
+This is especially true at work where we don’t show our feelings to avoid being seen as weak.
 We do what we need to do to stand tall and get by.
 But there’s a cost, as I’ve said before.

-We let things simmer until they boil.
+We let feelings simmer until they boil.
 We don’t realize how we got to a boiling temperature when the heat was just being raised ever so slightly that we didn’t even have the chance to notice it was being raised.
 We get to the end not realizing how we got there.
 We’re depressed not knowing where on the journey we got lost.

-It’s hard to talk about those difficult things when they happen.
+It’s hard to talk about those difficult feelings when they happen.
 The more painful the experience, the more difficult to talk.
 But the irony is that, the more painful the experience, the more necessary it is to talk about it.
 So how do we take something so painful and beat past the barriers keeping us from talking?
-How can we let our emotions out so they don’t bleed into other aspects of our lives?
+How can we let our feelings out so they don’t bleed into other aspects of our lives?

 One answer resides in what trauma-focused therapists call a trauma narrative.
 The trauma narrative is essentially a story you create of what the trauma (or any meaningful life event) meant to you.
 Hopefully by reading, writing and elaborating on the story over time, you can become desensitized to reminders of the trauma.